scverse/spatialdata-notebooks/notebooks/developers_resources/storage_format/Readme.md

 We recommend the following.

--   Implement your readers on the data from the latest run available (look for the latest commit with message `autorun: storage format; ...`).
+-   Implement your readers on the data from the latest commit available
 -   Set up an automated test (e.g. daily) that gets the latest converted data (you can use a `git pull` or download the data from S3) and runs your code on it.
--   If your reader fails, you can inspect the corresponding commit in this repository to see what has changed in the storage specification; in particular, you may find useful to compare different commits using the GitHub compare function, accessible with the following syntax: https://github.com/scverse/spatialdata-notebooks/compare/267adb1..5847084
+-   If your reader fails, you can inspect the corresponding commit in this repository to see what has changed in the storage specification; in particular:
+    -   you may find useful to compare different commits using the GitHub compare function, accessible with the following syntax: https://github.com/scverse/spatialdata-notebooks/compare/267adb1..5847084;
+    -   you may want to compare the latest commit with one of the commits using the spaitaldata version (or a closely related dev version), of the one that you used when implementing the readers; the versions are specified in the commit messages as described before.

+Furthermore, you can look at the on-disk versioning.
+Each element specifies the encoding that has been used for writing; you can find this in the .zattrs file ([example, see the end](https://github.com/scverse/spatialdata-notebooks/blob/main/notebooks/developers_resources/storage_format/transformation_affine.zarr/points/blobs_points/.zattrs)).
+A global version for the `SpatialData` object that gets bumped every time something changes at the top-level (or every time the encoding of an element changes) is not available yet, but [its implementation is tracked here](https://github.com/scverse/spatialdata/issues/356).

 ## Important technical notes